Scenic Rivers List

 Jackson County - Blackburn Fork River is located on the Highland Rim in the Upper Cumberland Plateau.
 It is a tributary of the Roaring River originating near Cookeville.
 Designated in 1968.

 Maury County - The Duck River is the longest river located entirely within the state of Tennessee.
 It originates in the “Barrens” on the Highland Rim and flows through seven middle Tennessee counties before reaching its confluence with the Tennessee River near New Johnsonville.
-Designated in 2001.
+First designated in 2001.
+Additional segment designated in 2023.

 Cocke County - The French Broad River is 213 miles long.
 It begins just west of the Eastern Continental Divide near Rosman NC and flows into Tennessee where it is impounded behind Douglas Dam and continues to the confluence with the Holston River in Knoxville.
 Designated in 1968.